 What Is The Importance of Provider Credentialing?

 Let’s begin by addressing the fundamental question: Why is healthcare provider credentialing so crucial?
-By knowing about the significance of healthcare provider credentialing, which is also referred to as payer credentialing or medical credentialing, we can establish a shared understanding before moving on to the steps involved.
+By knowing about the significance of healthcare provider credentialing, also called payer credentialing or medical credentialing, we can establish a shared understanding before moving on to the steps involved.

 In healthcare, proper credentialing for providers is essential for multiple reasons.
 It serves as the foundation for processing insurance claims effectively across various facilities.
 Even in cases where patients are uninsured or opt for out-of-pocket payments, credentialing plays a pivotal role in ensuring widespread access to comprehensive care.